 Kirk is number one on a lot of fan lists for good reason.
 Rather than staying back on the ship, he insisted on leading just about every away mission.
 While this may not have been very smart (a captain is the most important part of a crew — why risk yourself?), it certainly showed that he had more guts and determination than practically everyone else.
 He was portrayed as a swashbuckler who wasn’t afraid to get dirty.

-But he was really at home on the bridge.
+Though he never shied away from leaving the ship, he was most at home on the bridge.
 He commanded the Enterprise with style and confidence.
 Plus, he was great at bare knuckle fighting.

 3. Jean-Luc Picard